gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 This automation supports an existing business need: maintaining an accurate SmartSheet inventory of website content for review.
 It reduces manual work, improves consistency, and helps ensure new or changed pages are not overlooked.

 If approved, the next logical step would be to move the repository into a U.S. Travel-managed GitHub location and continue using the existing user guide and maintenance materials to support the team going forward.
+The user guide is equiped to support this transition, including instructions and prompts for an AI agent or chat to support the transition with little additional support required.